-A. Increases to the TANF Benefit

-1. Changes which result in an increase in a family's benefits due to, for example, the addition of a new family member or a decrease in the family's income, the agency makes the changes effective no later than the first payment issued ten (10) days after the date the change is reported.
-However, in no event must these changes take effect any later than the second payroll following the date the change is reported.

-2. If the change is reported too late for the agency representative to adjust the following benefit issuance, s/he must issue a supplementary payment to the family.

-B. Decreases to the TANF Benefit

-- 1. If the household's benefit level decreases or the family becomes ineligible as a result of a change, the agency must issue a notice of adverse action (See § 2.31.1 of this Part) within ten (10) days of the date the change was reported. - 2.
+- A. Due to the COVID-19 Crisis and the National Emergency, the DHS may experience a decrease in staff.
+If this occurs, action on changes reported to the Department may be delayed.
+The DHS will act on all reported changes as soon as possible. - B. Increases to the TANF Benefit - Changes which result in an increase in a family's benefits due to, for example, the addition of a new family member or a decrease in the family's income, the agency makes the changes effective no later than the first payment issued ten (10) days after the date the change is reported.
+However, in no event must these changes take effect any later than the second payroll following the date the change is reported. - 2.
+If the change is reported too late for the agency representative to adjust the following benefit issuance, s/he must issue a supplementary payment to the family. - CB.
+Decreases to the TANF Benefit - 1.
+If the household's benefit level decreases or the family becomes ineligible as a result of a change, the agency must issue a notice of adverse action (See § 2.31.1 of this Part) within ten (10) days of the date the change was reported. - 2.
 When a notice of adverse action is used, the decrease in the payment must be made no later than the next payroll following the date in which the notice of adverse action period has expired, provided a hearing and continuation of benefits have not been requested.